Red-whiskered bulbul: Breeding

-The breeding season is spread out and peaks from December to May in southern India and March to October in northern India.
+The red-whiskered bulbul's breeding season is spread out and peaks from December to May in southern India and March to October in northern India.
 Breeding may occur once or twice a year.
 The courtship display of the male involves head bowing, spreading the tail and drooping wings.
 The nest is cup-shaped, and is built on bushes, thatched walls or small trees.
 It is woven of fine twigs, roots, and grasses, and embellished with large objects such as bark strips, paper, or plastic bags.
 Clutches typically contain two or three eggs.
-Adults (possibly the female) may feign injury to distract potential predators away from the nest.
+Adults feign injury to distract potential predators away from the nest.
 The eggs have a pale mauve ground colour with speckles becoming blotches towards the broad end.
 Eggs measure 21 mm and are 16 mm wide.
-Eggs take 12 days to hatch.
-Both parents take part in raising the young.
-Young birds are fed on caterpillars and insects which are replaced by fruits and berries as they mature.
-The chicks are psilopaedic (having down only in the pterylae).
-Eggs and chicks may be preyed on by the greater coucal and crows.
+Eggs take 12 days to hatch, and both parents take part in raising the young, feeding them on caterpillars and insects which are replaced by fruits and berries as they mature.
+The chicks have downs only in the pterylae.
+Eggs and chicks are preyed on by the greater coucal and crows.

-They defend territories of about 3000 m2 during the breeding season.
-They roost communally in loose groups of a hundred or more birds.
+The red-whiskered bulbul defends territories of about 3000 m2 during the breeding season.
+It roosts communally in loose groups of a hundred or more birds.

+Its life span is about 11 years in captivity.

 Food and feeding

-The red-whiskered bulbul feeds on fruits (including those of the yellow oleander that are toxic to mammals), nectar and insects.
+The red-whiskered bulbul feeds on insects, nectar and fruits, including those of the yellow oleander.

 Health

-Several avian malaria parasites have been described from the species.
-Plasmodium jiangi was first discovered by He and Huang (1993) in this host, in southeast China.
+The red-whiskered bulbul is known to host several avian malaria parasites.
+One is Plasmodium jiangi that was discovered in 1993 in southeast China.